ChainAgnostic/namespaces/hedera/caip19.md

 type: Standard
 created: 2021-11-01
 updated: 2022-03-27
-requires: CAIP-153
+requires: ["CAIP-2", "CAIP-19"]
 replaces: CAIP-75
 ---

-# CAIP-153
+# CAIP-19

+*For context, see the [CAIP-19][] specification.*

-This specification defines a CAIP-153 scheme for both fungible and non-fungible tokenized assets in the Hedera ecosystem (an extension of CAIP-19 that allows for Hedera address' required additional characters).
-The the [Hedera Token Service][] is used in slightly different ways for both.
+This specification defines a [CAIP-19][] scheme for both fungible and non-fungible tokenized assets in the Hedera ecosystem.
+The [Hedera Token Service][] is used in slightly different ways for both.
 When interacting with these two types of Hedera token, Solidity contracts can interact with most (but not all!) functions defined by the ERC20 and ERC721; for a list, see the current